ccie18643/Linux-OSPF-lab/README.md

 ### Let's have a look at some OSPF packets then...

-- **Type 1** (Router) LSA advertised from r8 to r7.
+- **Type 1** (Router) LSA advertised from r8 to r7 over point-to-point link.
 It describes three of the r8's links (8.8.8.8/32, 10.0.68.0/24, 10.0.68.0/24) and two point-to-point peerings (6.6.6.6 and 7.7.7.7).
 The same LSA can obviously be found on any router that is part of area 1.
 Screenshot of OSPF database taken from r1.
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/lsa1_pcap_1.png)
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/lsa1_pcap_2.png)
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/lsa1_db_r1.png)